How to Start Your Own LLC in Wisconsin - Complete Guide

 Key elements include:

-The licenses you need depend on your industry and business activities.
-Wisconsin does not have a general business license, but federal, state, and local permits may still be required.
+The licenses you require are dependent on the industry and business operations.
+Wisconsin does not require any general business license, however, federal, state, and local permits might be needed.

-Multi-member LLCs are treated as partnerships by default, filing informational Form 1065, with profits or losses passing through to members' personal tax returns.
+Multi-member LLCs have default treatment as partnerships and they file informational Form 1065 with the profits or losses being transferred to the personal tax returns of the members.

 9. Additional Considerations